 ECON 4770 Decision Under Risk and Time

 This course covers topics on individual decision making, subject to risk and to inter-temporal considerations.
 The emphasis is on economic modeling, which combines both theory and reality.
 The course will begin by establishing a framework for analyzing preferences about risky outcomes.
-This framework will be applied to practical problems such as portfolio choice, asset pricing and insurance.
-The remainder of the course will consider decision-making in the long run, with focuses on the life-cycle consumption-versus-saving decision, the problem of time inconsistency and other real-world implications.
-Prerequisites: Econ 4011, Math 2200.
+This framework will be applied to practical problems such as economic development and finance.
+The remainder of the course will consider decision-making in the long run, with focuses on the problem of time inconsistency and other real-world implications.

 Credit 3 units.
 A&S IQ: SSC EN: S